 your bones hum along

-At the same time, Elbert, who knew Terry in his youth, was busy scanning and emailing us Terry’s creative work: hand-drawn comic books, a list of aspirations, and a neatly typed rewrite of The Lord of the Rings, featuring a Chinese hobbit named Elbo.
+At the same time, Elbert, who knew Terry in his youth, was emailing us Terry’s creative work: hand-drawn comic books, a list of childhood aspirations, and a neatly typed rewrite of The Lord of the Rings, featuring a Chinese hobbit named Elbo.

-Greg, who knew Terry at Redondo Beach High School, sent around more of Terry’s poems.
-And David, who had directed Terry on stage recently, shared stories and photos of Terry’s performances.
+Greg, who knew Terry at Redondo Beach High School, sent around Terry’s earliest poems.
+And David, who had directed Terry on stage, shared stories of Terry’s performances.

-Terry was the kind of friend to whom you could bare your soul with impunity, or at least I could mine, without feeling even a hint of judgment.
-Over the last year, sometimes when I needed to get out of the office, I’d drive out beyond the edge of Fairfield, the small Iowa town where I live now.
+I spoke with Terry weekly over the past year.
+He was the kind of friend to whom you could bare your soul without feeling even a hint of judgment.
+Sometimes, I’d drive out beyond the edge of Fairfield, the small Iowa town where I live now.
 I’d park near one of the cornfields and ring up Terry while gazing at the wavering stalks.
 Often I’d hear a whispered “Hold on” while he made his way out of the Jefferson County Library to the parking lot to talk.

 To fight the blues, he sometimes nursed beers at the bar at Fiesta Jalisco in Port Hadlock, especially when the Seahawks or Mariners were playing night games.
 He ate too many burgers, drank too much coffee, and, at night, while watching movies borrowed from the library on his hand-sized DVD player, enjoyed too much sherry.

 In mid-March, all my calls started hitting Terry’s voicemail.
-I dreaded what I sensed was coming.
 I emailed his editor at Minotaur, the poetry journal where he sometimes worked, who wrote back with the news.

 We’ll never know what took Terry.
 David and I have theorized over many possibilities, concluding that he’d had a stroke in his car.
 Hopefully a brief, efficient one.